danielcifuentes54/aws-developer/README.md

   - cdk deploy (deploy the CDK stack)
   - cdk destroy (destroy the stack)

+## AWS Cognito

+* To give our users an identity so that they can interact with our application
+* Cognito User Pools:
+  * Create a serverless database of user for your web & mobile apps
+  * simple login, password reset, email & phone verification, MFA, Federated identities (Facebook, google, SAML), JWT
+  * integrations: AWS API gateway & ELB
+* Cognito Identity Pools:
+  * Provide users access to AWS
+* Cognito Sync

 ## AWS step functions

+* AWS Step Functions is a low-code visual workflow service used to orchestrate AWS services, automate business processes, and build Serverless applications.
 * Model your workflows as states machines (one per workflow)
 * Written in Json
 * SDK call, API gateway, Event bridge